Yoga Teacher Training

 So what do you think?
 Do any of these tips make choosing your program seem less overwhelming?
 If you have done your training, is there anything you would add to this list?

-Swami Rama Meditation
+Swami Rama Meditation Best Yoga teacher training in Rishikesh

 A Myth shattered by Swami Rama or scientific proof of yogis abilities